 Created by the team behind Web Summit, Collision is one of the fastest-growing and most popular tech conferences in the world.
 It’s an ideal place to meet other start-ups, venture capitalists, and investors.
 For Roam, it was a great opportunity to network, meet with organizations and companies, and showcase what we do.
-Read what the 3-day experience was like from the words of our CCO, Hugo Wolfert, and our Account Executive, Louis Lamonerie.
+Read what the 3-day experience at Collision Conference 2022 was like from the words of our CCO, Hugo Wolfert, and our Account Executive, Louis Lamonerie.

 Day 1: Booth day

 Hugo and Louis: The first full day of Collision was a booth day for us.
 And it went really well!
 Plenty of people stopped by, some to set up a potential partnership and use our products, others were just curious to see how we managed to reduce battery drain by 90%.
 It was really cool to see the variety of startups at the conference.
 So thanks to everyone that stopped by!

 The first day of the conference is always the busiest and surrounded by the most hype, so it was a lot of hard work but equally rewarding.
 Since it was a booth day for us we weren’t able to see many other startups, but we knew we had 2 full days for that.
 In the end, we weren’t really sure what to expect on our first day, but it was even better than expected if that makes any sense(?).

 Day 2: Walking around, networking, & meeting people

 Louis: On our second day we got to walk around and network.
 We met with the great NLatCollision team, filled with organizations from all parts of the Netherlands.
 It was great to talk to them, and we even got to do some networking to potentially set up meetings with interesting companies for us.
 So we were very thankful to them for that, and for the events that they organized after the conference days.